chaoss/website/Community/News/20190514_tns_blog_podcast.md

 * How did you get involved with the CHAOSS project?
 * How did the CHAOSS project come about?
 Why was the Linux Foundation interested in creating a standard set of metrics for open source projects?
-* What were the initial metrics that people were interested in in measuring?
+* What were the initial metrics that people were interested in measuring?
 What were they trying to learn about their projects that fueled that initial interest?
 * What are the questions and metrics that you would use to quantify diversity and inclusion?
 * How is CHAOSS measuring results of diversity and inclusion?
 What are good metrics to use as indicators?
 * What is the plan for getting diversity and inclusion metrics out to individual projects and supporting them with using the metrics?